abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

-# Hands-on Lab 02
-# Exercise 4: Enable GitOps Configuration on connected K8s Cluster
+# HOL 02: Exercise 4: Enable GitOps Configuration on connected K8s Cluster

 ### Estimated Duration: 60 Minutes

 In addition to managing and monitoring their Kubernetes clusters, Contoso’s central development teams are building applications for internal inventory management at their distribution sites.
 They need these applications to be containerized and run on Kubernetes clusters.
 The locations are spread across the country and Contoso is faced with the challenge of how to uniformly deploy, configure and manage their containerized applications across all these locations.
 By leveraging GitOps on Azure Arc-enabled Kubernetes, Contoso can centrally declare their Kubernetes configurations and applications in a Git repository and deploy them to all clusters simultaneously.
 Developers are more empowered because they can commit changes directly in the Git repo and these updates are also automatically rolled out to all the clusters.

 GitOps, as it relates to Kubernetes, is the practice of declaring the desired state of Kubernetes configuration (deployments, namespaces, etc.) in a Git repository followed by a polling and pull-based deployment of these configurations to the cluster using an operator.
 In this exercise, you will deploy a sample Kubernetes app using the az k8sconfiguration command and gitops and also update the configuration in the repository which you have linked to the connected cluster and verify if the cluster is getting updated based on the changes made.
 You will be using the Kubernetes cluster with which you connected in the earlier exercise.